 A/Bcalculation, and the product team decides whether or not building the feature is a worthwhile investment of resources.

-There are several things that can go wrong here, but the least obvious, and perhaps most dangerous, is that engineer’s egos are attached to the estimates.
+Several things can go wrong here, but the least obvious, and perhaps most dangerous, is that engineers egos are attached to the estimates.
 As a result, estimates are often too short, and business decisions are made using less-than-ideal data.
 This can be exacerbated by the fact that product managers' egos are attached to their new feature ideas, meaning that “A” in the A/B calculation is larger than it should be while “B” is smaller than it should be.
-The end result is features being built that should have been identified earlier as bad investments.
+The result is that features are built that should have been identified earlier as bad investments.

 Please don’t shorten your estimates due to business pressures.